nabulator/nabulator.github.io/src/minipad.md

 Force-Sensing Resistors.
 The technology is relatively new, being developed in 1977 and manufactured from the 90s.
 The operation of the force depends on _quantum tunneling_.
-The main advantage of the sensor is its small size, its paper thin, low cost and robust sensitivity.
+The main advantage of the sensor is its small size, its paper thin profile, its low cost and robust operating conditions and its high sensitivity.
 Compared to the load cells used in [openpad](openpad.html), FSRs are easier to integrate into firmware with no more than a DC power line (5V) and a single resistor. [^1]